 “Prison made things hard for me.
 I went because I was a dealer, but when I got out I couldn’t get a job because of that little box you gotta mark declaring yourself as a felon.
 So I found my place on the streets right where I left off.
 Dope took away my shitty reality.”

-“Don’t do drugs to begin with, but if you do, realize that there is help available, and if you have no one, we’ll help you through it.”
+“Don’t do drugs to begin with, but if you do get stuck in the cycle of addiction, realize that there is help available, and if you have no one, we’ll help you through it.”